 Internship: Evaluation Intern, UNICEF (Phnom Penh, Cambodia)

 Institute Advantage: There was definitely no way I could have gotten my position with UNICEF if I hadn’t earned my degree from the Institute.
-It was Institute Professor Akaha who suggested I apply for internships in Cambodia so that I’d be eligible for the Freeman Foundation Award, which I ended up getting.
-The Institute course work prepared me for a position at UNICEF Cambodia as an evaluation intern.
-There, I did work such as program evaluation; leading capacity development; and proposal writing for international development, women’s human rights, social sector needs assessment, and social asset mapping.
-I’ve used elements from each of my Institute courses in my current position.
+A professor suggested I apply for internships in Cambodia so that I’d be eligible for the Freeman Foundation Award, which I ended up getting.

 Internship: FIFA World Cup in South Africa

 Institute Advantage: The range of people who choose the Institute—the tremendous diversity of backgrounds and experiences—is what made my time there meaningful.
 They helped me understand issues from different points of view.
 I gained valuable knowledge about how policies are developed and the consequences they carry.
 This wealth of insight combined with a knowledgeable faculty helped me process complex concepts and be able to communicate them simply to a diverse group of people.

 Check out more profiles on our development, policy, and trade career insights blog.